mui/material-ui/docs/pages/blog/date-pickers-stable-v5.md

 - `ActionBar` lets you customize the actions below the picker.
 It replaces the props `clearable`, `showTodayButton`, `cancelText`, `okText`
 - `PaperContent` lets you add custom elements in the desktop view
+- `Tabs` lets you customize the tab used to switch between date and time view

 ### Integrated localization

-It’s not obvious at first glance, but pickers contain some textual information.
-The action buttons as well as the aria-labels for accessibility (a11y) support.
+It’s not obvious at first glance, but the pickers do contain some textual information, including action buttons as well as aria-labels for accessibility support.

 We integrated a [new localization](https://mui.com/x/react-date-pickers/localization/#translation-keys) pipeline similar to the one used by the Data Grid.
 It lets you import translations directly into the main theme in a few lines.